 - Disable all overlays such as Oring, Discord, etc.

 - Restart your PC to close the processes that are running in the background.
 One of the processes could be interfering with the game.

 - Uninstall NVIDIA GeForce Experience and install it again.
 This helped many Apex Legends players to get rid of the issue.

-- Adjust all graphic setting to be as low as possible within the game
+- Adjust all graphic settings to be as low as possible within the game

-- You can also try reducing VRAM from 8GB to 6GB.
+- You can also try reducing the VRAM from 8GB to 6GB.

 - Reinstall the game.